 Louis Riel, Métis leader, founder of Manitoba, central figure in the Red River and North-West resistances (born 22 October 1844 in Saint-Boniface, Red River Settlement; died 16 November 1885 in Regina, SK).
 Riel led two popular Métis governments, was central in bringing Manitoba into Confederation, and was executed for high treason for his role in the 1885 resistance to Canadian encroachment on Métis lands.
 Riel was initially dismissed as a rebel by Canadian historians, although many now sympathize with Riel as a Métis leader who fought to protect his people from the Canadian government.

-Born on November 11, 1913, William Commanda, whose real name is Ojigkwanong (Morning Star), was the great-grandson of Pakinawatik, an Algonquin leader who led his people from Lake of Two Mountains near Montreal, to the site of the current community of Kitigan Zibi in 1854 (then known as the River Desert Reserve).
+William Commanda, whose real name is Ojigkwanong (Morning Star), was the great-grandson of Pakinawatik, an Algonquin leader who led his people from Lake of Two Mountains near Montreal, to the site of the current community of Kitigan Zibi in 1854 (then known as the River Desert Reserve).
+The Prince of Wales bridge linking Gatineau to Ottawa was recently renamed after him.

 Edith Monture was the first Indigenous woman to become a registered nurse in Canada and to gain the right to vote in a Canadian federal election.
 She was also the first Indigenous woman from Canada to serve in the United States military.

-Mumilaaq Qaqqaq, Inuk Member of Parliament (born 4 November 1993 in Baker Lake, NU).
+Mumilaaq Qaqqaq, Nunavut-based Inuk Member of Parliament (until recently).
 In 2019, Qaqqaq became, at age 25, Nunavut’s youngest MP in history, and the first from the New Democratic Party (NDP) since Nunavut became a territory in 1999.
 Before entering politics, Qaqqaq was a public speaker and activist who raised awareness of the various crises that Inuit face, including suicide, food insecurity, housing, and climate.

 Jordin John Kudluk (Thunder) Tootoo, hockey player (born 2 February, 1983 in Churchill, MB).
 Jordin Tootoo is the first Inuk hockey player to play in the National Hockey League (NHL).
 Jordin got the attention of the NHL as a tough, talented right-winger in his junior hockey days in Manitoba.
 In 2003, he received national attention when he played for Team Canada at the World Junior Hockey Championship.
 After playing 13 seasons in the NHL, he retired in 2018.
 He is known for speaking to youth and maintaining his Inuit culture.